9 Things to do this Winter in Flagstaff, Arizona

 Snowbowl Rd is a 7 or so mile drive which begins just a few miles outside of Flagstaff.
 Near the top there is a wonderful overlook of the mountains, which is particularly attractive at sunset.
 From here, you can check out the trails at Snowbowl, ski, or simply take a few photos of the gorgeous landscapes.

-Oak Creek Canyon also begins just outside of town – along 89a – as it slowly winds its’ way through 14 miles of diverse landscapes.
+Oak Creek Canyon drive also begins just outside of town – along 89a – as it slowly winds its’ way through 14 miles of diverse landscapes.
 As the elevation begins at 7000 feet in Flagstaff and drops to near 4000ft in Sedona, the views are amongst the most diverse & spectacular anywhere in the West.

 For a real jaw dropping experience, drive Oak Creek just after a winter storm – seeing the red rocks and a prickly pear cactus dusted with snow is such an awe inspiring experience!
 Oh, and be sure to stop for breakfast at the wonderful Indian Gardens!
 A winter stroll along West Fork and shopping for Native American crafts at the Oak Creek overlook are also recommended.